Cooking can be an enjoyable activity, but it can be more if you let it, especially for seniors.

 Cooking is one of the best activities for this.
 The act of cooking forces you to use all of your senses.
 Cooking forces you to hyperfocus on several senses to get each recipe right.
 Plus, in the end, you get to enjoy an amazing meal you cooked.

-The other reason cooking is good is because it can help sharpen your mind.
+The other reason cooking is good is that it can help sharpen your mind.
 The brain has to work to help you cook a great meal.
 You have to remember all those ingredients and preparation instructions.

 That’s a lot for your mind to juggle, which is a good thing.
 On top of that, cooking is quite tactical.
 It means your brain needs to ensure precise hand-to-eye coordination.